sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 ## Justification

-Summing up the evaluation results, the following insights could be gained:
+Summing up the evaluation results, the following interesting insights could be gained:
 - The randomized classifier which serves as benchmark for the ML algorithms produced performance scores in the anticipated range.
 The overall accuracy score was 0.34.
-- As the simple multi-output classifiers suffered from the problem of non-unique classifications, they could not really outperform the randomized classifier
+- As the simple multi-output classifiers suffered from the problem of non-unique classifications, they could not really outperform the randomized classifier, but were in the same range of this simple non-ML classifier.
-- However, the advanced multi-output regressors with corrected result vectors showed significantly improved accuracy scores around 0.5, as they do not suffer from the non-unique classification problem.
+- However, the advanced multi-output regressors with corrected result vectors showed significantly improved accuracy scores around 0.5 (i.e., around 50% better than the naive randomized approach), as they do not suffer from the non-unique classification problem.
 The choice of the estimator seems to be of secondary nature, since the differences in the accuracy scores were quite low.
-If maximum accuracy has to be aspired, we suggest to the multi-output regressor with an SGD estimator.
-- The comparison of the accuracy scores when the test_ratio was varied showed that ...
+- However, if maximum accuracy has to be aspired, we suggest to the multi-output regressor with an SGD estimator, since it produced the highest overall accuracy as well as fine precision, recall and F1-scores.
+Furthermore, its loss of accuracy was least when the training set was further reduced.

 # Conclusion

 ## Reflection

+In this paper, we presented an ML-based approach to predict results of football matches using advanced statistical analysis data from StatsBomb.
+After exploring the provided data set, we first made some necessary preprocessings, visualized the data and selected a feature set that promises to have the biggest impact on the prediction performance of the ML algorihms.
+Then, we implemented and evaluated a bunch of modern ML classifiers and regressors and compared their accuracies to a naive approach where the result is selected randomly by the classifier.

+The extensive evaluations showed that standard binary multi-output classifiers suffered the problem of non-unique classification results and, thus, led to poor prediction accuracies.
+However, using advanced continuous multi-output regressors with corrected binary results helped to significantly improve accuracies by up to 50% compared to the naive approach.
+This shows that Data Science and Machine Learning becomes more and more an important field of intereset in modern supervised sports events.

 ## Improvement